 – Eat food slower and in smaller portions – both of these will prevent you from bloating caused by over eating.

 – Identify which foods you react to and then engage in an elimination diet of these foods.
 The best way to do this is to do a food intolerance test.
-At yorktest we specialise in food intolerance, so why not order our FirstStep Test for just £24.99 today to discover if you have any intolerances.

-Bloating is a treatable condition that you need not suffer from.
-We hope we have given you some useful pointers on how to treat your bloated stomach or what may be the cause of it.
-Our expert Nutritional Therapists aim to give the best advice possible and if you are still curious as to whether your bloating might mean you have food intolerance, find out more here.
+Bloating is a condition that you need not suffer from.
+We hope we have given you some useful pointers on how to help your bloated stomach or what may be the cause of it.
+Our expert Nutritional Therapists aim to give the best advice possible and if you are still curious as to whether your bloating might mean you have a food intolerance, find out more here.